LuisQueff/Week-14/README.md

-# TG-W14
+# Week 14

 Automated tests for the page https://www.saucedemo.com/.
-Positive and negative cases are evaluated using WebdriverIO and Jasmine.
+Positive and negative cases are evaluated using WebdriverIO and Jasmine as framework.

 ## How to open